 Digital technology and particularly AI is challenging humans in ways which are scary, for the simple reason that it shows us our own shortcomings and lack of sophistication, such as when doing scripted conversations on the phone while insisting in wanting to keep the exclusive right to perform those conversations.

 Machines will keep entering more and more territories of everyday life.
 The natural response for humans must be to actually focus on the areas in which we are and will be, for a long time, more capable than computers.
 And it also needs to be the realization that if we don’t want to be outperformed by bots, we must stop behaving like bots ourselves.

 Sign up for the meshedsociety weekly email, loaded with great things to read about the digital world.
-Sent to more than 500 verified subscribers (January 2018).
+Sent to almost 600 subscribers (May 2018).